Life Cycle of Cat Fleas

 This can be caused by a cat walking into her favourite sleeping place, but may also be people walking and creating vibrations near the cocoon.

-When it emerges the adult cat flea is desperately hungry and must eat within a few hours or it will die.
+When the adult flea emerges, it is desperately hungry and must eat within a few hours or it will die.

-If the newly emerged adult cat flea has a blood meal, then it mates and starts laying eggs within a few days.
+If the newly emerged adult cat flea manages to get a suitable blood meal, then it mates and starts laying eggs within a few days.

 A flea cannot lay eggs until she has had a blood meal.
 Human blood is not satisfactory for this, or rather a flea has to feed for 12 hours in order to be able to use human blood.